PHP VS WordPress: Which One Should I Choose?

 Whether you use WordPress or PHP for website development, having proper knowledge about SEO makes a significant difference in determining a site’s ranking.
 Adding appropriate title, heading, description, and metatags help to score a higher Google ranking of the website.

 Allowance is an important aspect when it comes to making a purchase.
 Starting a website requires having a portion-centric investment before it yields any profit.
-If you’re running tight on your budget, then consider using WordPress as it is pocket-friendly compared to PHP.
+Whether you’re running tight on your budget, then consider using WordPress as it is pocket-friendly compared to PHP.
 Above all, the core development of WordPress is free.
 However, it comes with additional purchases in case one wants to access premium features.

 As for PHP, it is easily accessible because it is an open-source language and one can purchase a license for PHP without burning a hole in their pocket.
 If you’re more budget-conscious, then PHP is a viable option for you.
 Regardless of your choice, developing a website requires continuous financing with time-to-time investments to ensure its better functioning.